Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include the commissioning of its commercial recycling plant in Nevada, and development of its lithium extraction projects.
+Recent Initiatives: Recent initiatives include the commissioning of a battery recycling facility, securing partnerships with battery manufacturers, and advancing the development of its lithium extraction project.

 Summary